What are the symptoms of diabetic kidney disease?

 How is diabetic kidney disease treated?

 Diabetic kidney disease is treated with medicines that lower blood pressure and protect the kidneys.
 These medicines may slow down kidney damage.
 They are started as soon as any protein is found in the urine or the glomerular filtration rate (GFR) falls below a certain level.

 Medicines used at the start of treatment include:

 - Angiotensin-converting enzyme (ACE) inhibitors.
 They include enalapril, lisinopril, and ramipril.
 They can lower the amount of protein being lost in the urine.
 And they may reduce your risk of heart and blood vessel disease.

 - Angiotensin II receptor blockers (ARBs).
-They include candesartan cilexetil, irbesartan, losartan potassium, and telmisartan.
+They include candesartan cilexetil, irbesartan, and losartan potassium.

 If you have high blood pressure, you may need two or more medicines to lower your blood pressure enough to protect the kidneys.
 By lowering your blood pressure, you may reduce your risk of kidney damage.